 This DragonCard is your life.
 Don’t lose it.

 OK, that was dramatic.
 But seriously.
-That little blue and yellow card is vital to your life on Drexel University’s campus, so make sure you always have it with you, whether it’s in your wallet or on a lanyard.
+That little blue and yellow card is vital to your life on Drexel University’s campus, so make sure you always have it with you (it's a $20 fee to replace it), whether it’s in your wallet or on a lanyard — though you shouldn't poke a hole in it.
 Aside from getting into buildings and getting food, your DragonCard can get you a bunch of other benefits, too.

 Of course, you need your DragonCard to get into buildings, including your residence hall.
 You also use it to get into the Drexel Recreation Center and to check things out at the library, like books, DVDs, course materials, laptops and chargers.

 You also use your DragonCard to get food on your Dining Plan.
-Meal swipes can be used at the all-you-care-to-eat locations Handschumacher Dining Center, The Café @ Perelman Center for Jewish Life and Urban Eatery.
+Meal swipes can be used at the all-you-care-to-eat locations Handschumacher Dining Center and Urban Eatery.
 There are also dining dollars built into your meal plan that you can use to buy food at Northside Dining Terrace, which includes Chick-fil-A, Local Restaurant Row, AFC Sushi and The Market, as well as ThirtyOne41 in Main Building and the Starbucks in Gerri C. LeBow Hall.

 What you might not have realized: